Problem based learning is a technique of learning where the students learn about the subjects through conceptual problem solving mechanisms.

 These are used to emphasize the three basic goals:

-Constantly updating their skill set is really important.
-This applies for individuals such as doctors, engineers and executive professionals.
+Constantly updating their skill set is important.
+This applies to individuals such as doctors, engineers, and executive professionals.

 How Does PBL Work?

 The first step in PBL is setting up groups.
 These groups consist of a group of students, a supervisor or a consultant and they usually discuss what scenario they are facing, i.e the problem presented.

 The problems presented can vary from a well organized structure in an economic aspect to discussing medical issues and emergencies.